The Energetics of Content Creation in an AI World

 It can be incredibly useful.

 AI can help organize ideas, outline articles, repurpose content, and speed up the technical parts of writing.
-It can reduce friction around publishing and help creators maintain consistency.
+It can reduce friction when it comes to publishing and help creators maintain consistency.

-But there is a difference between using a tool and replacing the creative process entirely.
+But there is a difference between using it as a tool and replacing the creative process entirely.

 AI can produce content, clearly.
 But it cannot originate lived perspective.

-It doesn’t have experiences, instincts, or intuition.
+It doesn’t have the experiences, instincts, or intuition.
 It can only remix what already exists.

 That means the most valuable part of content creation is still the same thing it has always been: the human perspective behind it.